Proposed Plan Change 6- Regulatory Efficiency and Effectiveness Plan Change

 - Detention of stormwater to 80% of pre-development runoff by an appropriate means

-- Permeable surfaces protected to achieve at least 20% above the minimum standard of the zone
+- Permeable surfaces protected to achieve at least 20% above the minimum standard of the zone.
+For the purposes of this rule the permeable surfaces may include:

 - Rainwater tank for non-potable reuse system